Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Chemical Master Equation

-Because $m^*$ is the most probable number of protein molecules at early times, $1/m^* \simeq (a/b-r)^{-1}$ can be considered as the parameter characterizing the size of the stochastic noise due to the protein number fluctuation.
-The deterministic rate equation is described in terms of the concentration $x \equiv m/{\bar m}$, where $\bar m$ is a large number of size $O(m^*)$, and by defining $\tilde a \equiv a/\bar m$ and $\tilde r \equiv r/\bar m$, we find that the peak of the quasi-steady distribution is at $x={\tilde a}/b-\tilde r$, the stable fixed point of the rate equation.
+Because $m^*\simeq a/b-r$ is the most probable number of protein molecules at early times, it is of the order of average molecules.
+In this case, the magnitude of the fluctuation is expected to be of order $O(\sqrt{m^*})$, and consequently the relative error is of order $O((m^*)^{-1/2})$~\cite{kampen2,dyken}.
+Therefore, $(m^*)^{-1/2} \simeq (a/b-r)^{-1/2}$ can be considered as the parameter characterizing the size of the stochastic noise due to the protein number fluctuation, and Eq.(\ref{result2}) tells us that the peak of the quasi-steady distribution is concentrated at the stable fixed point of the deterministic rate equation if the stochastic noise is small.